Trading Places

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Split screen establishing two worlds: Louis Winthorpe III wakes in his pristine Philadelphia mansion, served by his butler Coleman, while Billy Ray Valentine wakes on the street as a homeless con artist.
 The visual contrast establishes the extreme class divide that will be reversed..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Billy Ray accidentally collides with Louis outside the Heritage Club.
 When Louis shouts for police, Billy Ray is arrested and beaten.
 The Duke brothers witness this and see their opportunity for the experiment.
 Louis's life begins to unravel through forces beyond his control..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.